MicrosoftDocs/architecture-center/docs/reference-architectures/sap/sap-internet-inbound-outbound-content.md

 #### High-Availability cluster management

 Highly available systems such as clustered SAP (A)SCS or databases might use a cluster manager and thus be dependant on reaching Azure resource manager (ARM).
 ARM is used for both status queries about state of Azure resources and also operations to stop/start virtual machines.
-Since ARM is a public endpoint, reachable under https://management.azure.com, outbound communications need to be able to reach it.
+Since ARM is a public endpoint, reachable under management.azure.com, VM outbound communication need to be able to reach it.
 This architecture again here relies on central firewall with user defined rules routing traffic from SAP vnets.
 Alternatives to central firewall exist as explained previous sections.

 ## Communities